sanjuthomas/mvn-unit-integration/README.md

-separate unit and integration test cases uning org.junit.experimental.categories.Category
+separate unit and integration test cases using org.junit.experimental.categories.Category

+For more details check http://ourownjava.com/tdd